|Exceeding Expectations Since 1993||

 A recreation cottage set in the middle of the grounds is open to all guests and offers: a community washing machine and dryer and an inventory of estate wines available for sale.
 Morning cooking classes take place in this cottage.
 They must be reserved when booking.
-Participants can request taking a trip into Panzano or Castellina to shop for fresh ingredients to make a scrumptious four course meal.
+Participants can request taking a trip into Castellina to shop for fresh ingredients to make a scrumptious four course meal.

-An unpaved, wooded half mile leads to the SS222, one of the main wine routes through Chianti leading to a number of exceptional producers.
-From there, it's a 10 minute drive to either Castellina's shops and restaurants or Panzano's Sunday morning outdoor market; Radda in Chianti: 15 minutes; Monteriggioni: 25; Siena or Greve in Chianti: 30; San Gimignano or Florence: 45; Montecatini Terme: 60; Volterra or Arezzo: 70; Montepulciano, Cortona or Lucca: 90; Montalcino: 100; Assisi or Pisa: 2 hours; Cinque Terre: 3 hours.
+An unpaved yet level wooded half mile leads to the SS222, one of the main wine routes through Chianti leading to a number of exceptional producers.
+From there, it's a 10 minute drive to either Castellina's quaint shops and restaurants or Panzano's Sunday morning outdoor market; Radda in Chianti: 15 minutes; Monteriggioni: 25; Siena or Greve in Chianti: 30; San Gimignano or Florence: 45; Montecatini Terme: 60; Volterra or Arezzo: 70; Montepulciano, Cortona or Lucca: 90; Montalcino: 100; Assisi or Pisa: 2 hours; Cinque Terre: 3 hours.